Technology leaders around the globe rely on JST connectors to bring their innovations to life.

 Some of the JST authorized distributors do have the capabilities of removing the contacts from the carrier strip for those who wish to purchase loose contacts.
-Our network of authorized distributors can be found on our website at the following URL:
+Our network of authorized distributors can be found here.

 For some of the connector series’, the top-entry surface mount headers require a suction cap for pick-n-place equipment vacuum nozzles.
 As such, those for which it applies would have an extra “T” suffix to the part number.
 For example, to have part number BM06B-SRSS-TB include the suction cap, it would be ordered as BM06B-SRSS-TBT.
 The same would apply to most top-entry headers with a “-TF” suffix.
 The SHD series is the exception whereas it uses a hard plastic cap thereby the suffix would be “-TFC”.
 For more information please contact us here.

 Will the WC-240 hand tool work with SPHD-002T-P0.5 as well as SPH-002T-P0.5S?